zeh-almeida/mublog/src/index.md

-Hello there and welcome!
+<i class="fa-solid fa-user-astronaut"></i>  Hello there and welcome!

 My name is José Ricardo and I use this blog to showcase myself to the world.

-really, I have included my resume and letter of introduction, hope this makes my life easier!
+Really, I have included my resume and letter of introduction, hope this makes my life easier!

 Sometimes I may ramble here.
 This may include rants, curiosities or even explanations of my personal projects.